 The Bank's office facilities and administrative support are provided by MBFC.
-Administrative fees charged annually by MBFC for 2016 and 2015 were \$300,000.
+Administrative fees charged annually by MBFC for the year ended 2017 and 2016 were \$500,000 and \$300,000, respectively.

-MDB provided an annual income allocation of \$100,000 to MBFC for 2016 and \$300,000 for 2015.
+MDB did not provide an annual income allocation to MBFC for 2017.
+An annual income allocation of \$100,000 was provided to MBFC for 2016.
 The amount of income allocation is determined annually by the Board of Directors of MDB.